 Chapter 8: Midnight Blues

 It was almost a man, but the form sagged and quivered as though struggling to remember the shape it should hold.
 Wet light caught patches of raw meat, tendons twisting like cables beneath translucent skin.
-Bones jutted at crooked angles before sinking back into the pulsing tissue.
+Bones jutted at crooked angles before sinking back into the shifting tissue.

 “I warned you.”
 Smooth.
 Detached.
 The voice of someone inspecting damage, not confronting danger.

-The creature whimpered, its mass sagging.
+The creature whined, its mass settling lower.

-He watched, unbothered.
+He watched without stepping back.
 “You poor, eager soul.”

 “Don’t—” The word crackled like wet wires.
 “Mock—”

-Silence reclaimed the alley.
+Quiet came back to the alley.
 Fluid dripped softly into cracks in the pavement, seeping into the city’s infrastructure, finding its way down.

-Apricot Signa knelt in front of the dairy cooler, her reflection ghosted on the glass door.
+Apricot Signa knelt in front of the dairy cooler, her reflection dim on the glass door.
 She stacked cartons of milk on the lowest shelf, fingers moving in small, mechanical motions.
 Anything to keep from thinking.

 I’m in so much trouble.